 N.O.V.A.
-2 - Near Orbit Vanguard Alliance review
+2 - Near Orbit Vanguard Alliance full review

 Gameloft’s first-person sci-fi shooter makes a welcome return – but its frenetic gameplay could put off casual players

 Gameloft’s original N.O.V.A defined what a first-person shooter on iOS devices should be.
 Since then other games, like id’s Rage, have moved the genre on in terms of graphics and gameplay, making N.O.V.A 2 feel evolutionary rather revolutionary.
 It’s still worth the price of admission nonetheless.